dv18uj/COSC-4P02/README.md

 ```
 npx expo export:web
 ```
-Once the webpack is compiled the project can be ran with
+Once the webpack is compiled the project can be run with
 ```
 npx serve web-build
 ```